rushvanth/AFDetection/NOTES.md

 ## Dealing with Class Imbalance in Data

-1. SMOTE oversampling - Minority class is oversampled to increase the number of instances of that class.
+1. SMOTE oversampling - Minority class is oversampled along with majority undersampling to increase the number of instances of that class.
 2. Weighting the cost function - Assign weights to your class labels such that the cost function penalizes loss on certain classes more severely.

 Useful Resources :-